agraef/midizap/README.md

 This translates the `CC1` (modulation wheel) controller to  a `C5` (middle C) note message in such a way that the controller value becomes the velocity of the note.
 Note that this is different from both the key translation `CC1 C5` (which only preserves the "on"/"off" status but looses the actual parameter value) and the incremental data translation `CC1= C5` (which usually preserves the value, but executes the translation in a step-wise fashion for each unit change in the value).
 Key and incremental data translations are more useful when used in conjunction with key and mouse output, but for pure MIDI bindings like the one above, a mod translation is often preferable.

-You also need to use a trivial mod translation if your binding involves discrete value lists (which are only available in mod translations).
-These lists, which actually represent discrete *mappings* from input to output values, offer much more flexibility than simple step sizes.
+You also need to use a trivial mod translation if your binding involves discrete value lists, because these are only available in mod translations.
+Value lists, which actually represent discrete *mappings* from input to output values, offer much more flexibility than simple step sizes.
 In fact, they can be used to realize *any* discrete mapping of the input values.
 For instance, here's how to map controller values to the first few Fibonacci numbers:

 ~~~
 CC1[128] CC1{0,1,1,2,3,5,8,13,21,34,55,89}